minersunion/move-alpha-stake/README.md

 Reduces the amount of Alpha tokens stored on the miner coldkey, lowering risk.

 #### Seamless Yield Generation:
-Delegated tokens continue to earn yield without disruption.
+Delegated tokens will start to earn yield.

 #### Zero Market Impact:
 Both actions (transfer & delegation) occur within the same block, ensuring they do not affect the Alpha token’s price chart.